AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/publishing-scalability-faq.md

 ## What best practices can improve publishing performance in Experience Manager Guides?

-To ensure optimal publishing speed:
+To ensure optimal publishing speed, follow these best practices:

 - Avoid unnecessary large image files or unreferenced topics
 - Use baselines to limit the scope of publishing